Trail of Courage

 |Total Staff = 1,130

-Ranger Leadership was briefed on the program.
-(40 Ranger Leadership)
+- Ranger Leadership was briefed on the program.
+(40 members of Ranger Leadership)

-18 sessions of Aims and Methods and Philmont Brand training were conducted.
-The program was shared with all staff to indicate that each crew leadership positions responsible for guiding their crew in moments of conversation along the trail.
+- 18 sessions of Aims and Methods and Philmont Brand training were conducted.
+The program was shared with all staff to indicate that each crew leadership position was responsible for guiding their crew in moments of conversation along the trail.
 (1130 staff)

 - Crew Leader – Trail of Courage – Right Decisions/Right Now – Be Tobacco Free